LOST-STATS/lost-stats.github.io/Machine_Learning/support_vector_machine.md

 nav_order: 1
 ---

-# Support Vector Regression
+# Support Vector Machine

-A support vector machine (hereinafter, SVM) is one of the classification techniques.
+A support vector machine (hereinafter, SVM) is a supervised machine learning algorithm in that it is trained by a set of data and then classifies any new input data depending on what it learned during the training phase.
+SVM can be used both for classification and regression problems but here we focus on its use for classification.

 The idea is to separate two distinct groups by maximizing the distance between those points that are most hard to classify.
 To put it more formally, it maximizes the distance or margin between support vectors around the separating hyperplane.
 Support vectors here imply the data points that lie closest to the hyperplane.
 Hyperplanes are decision boundaries that are represented by a line (in two dimensional space) or a plane (in three dimensional space) that separate the two groups.

 Suppose a hypothetical problem of classifying apples from lemons.
 Support vectors in this case are apples that look closest to lemons and lemons that look closest to apples.
 They are the most difficult ones to classify.
 SVM draws a separating line or hyperplane that maximizes the distance or margin between support vectors, in this case the apples that look closest to the lemons and lemons that look closest to apples.
 Therefore support vectors are critical in determining the position as well as the slope of the hyperplane.